tywalch/electrocli/README.md

   -h, --help                    display help for command

 Commands:
-  typedef [options] <filepath>  Specify a file that exports an ElectroDB Service or Entity and Electro CLI will automatically generate a typescript type definition file. add [options] <filepath>      Specify a file that exports an ElectroDB Service, Entity, or JSON Model.
+  typedef [options] <filepath>  [Deprecated]: Specify a file that exports an ElectroDB Service or Entity and Electro CLI will automatically generate a typescript type definition file. add [options] <filepath>      Specify a file that exports an ElectroDB Service, Entity, or JSON Model.
 Electro will add that Instance to the CLI allowing it to be queried. remove|rm <service>           Remove existing ElectroDB Instance from the Electro CLI. list|ls                       List all ElectroDB Instances that have been imported into the Electro CLI.